top of page

 Rihab was the oud player of the "Syrian Female Oriental Takht" from 2006 until 2015, the year in which she moved to the UK on a scholarship to do a Master's degree in Music Education at IOE, UCL.

-Arts Council England recognised her as a musician of "Exceptional Promise" in December 2016, which enabled her to continue her professional pursuit in the UK under the “Migrant Talent” scheme.
+Arts Council England recognised her as a musician of "Exceptional Promise" in December 2016, which enabled her to continue her professional life in the UK under the “Migrant Talent” scheme.

 She has performed at iconic spaces in the UK such as The Royal Opera House, The Royal Institution, Barbican Centre, The Southbank Centre, King's Place, Wigmore Hall, St.Paul’s Cathedral, Westminster Abbey, The British Library, The British Museum, Ashmolean Museum and Victoria & Albert Museum.

 As well as composition, performance, music education & community workshop leading, Rihab has had many contributions as a speaker and a writer in events/platforms addressing issues such as music & social justice, culture, war & migration, decolonisation, equity/diversity/inclusion, intercultural music-making, and education.
-She was Wigmore Hall's Trainee Music Leader for 2022-23 working in participatory projects at various community settings.
+She was Wigmore Hall's Trainee Music Leader for 2022-23 working in participatory projects at various community settings, and her various other workshop collaborators have included ASMF and Horniman Museum and Cheltenham Jazz Festival.

-Rihab has contributed as a panelist, practitioner and social advocate to workshops held by OxfordCambridgeWestminster Universities, King's College London , & St Ethelburga's Centre for Reconciliation and Peace.
+Rihab has contributed as a musician, panelist, practitioner and social advocate to workshops and events held by OxfordCambridgeWestminster Universities, King's College London, & St Ethelburga's Centre for Reconciliation and Peace.
 She has a published academic contribution in Migration and Society, Berghahn Journals

 bottom of page